-We’re the largest port on the Gulf Coast, the biggest port in Texas and the only port in Houston.
+We’re the largest port on the Gulf Coast and the biggest port in Texas.
 Learn all about the building blocks to Port Houston’s success and its important functions in this 101 video:

 The port has been instrumental in the city of Houston’s development as a center of international trade.
 It is home to a multi-billion petrochemical complex, the largest in the nation and second largest in the world.
 Carrier services on all major trade lanes link Houston to international markets around the globe.
 The ship channel also intersects a very busy barge traffic lane, the Gulf Intracoastal Waterway.